 Obviously, the only one who can decide whether discernment counseling makes sense for you is you – and your spouse!
 If you and your spouse can’t agree on whether discernment counseling would be worthwhile, don’t just give up!
 The Minnesota Couples on the Brink website has resources that you can use to help persuade your spouse to give discernment counseling a try.

 Finally, before you dive into discernment counseling, it would be wise to prepare yourself for the outcome.
-Remember, one of the potential results of discernment counseling is that you and your spouse figure out that you want to divorce.
+Remember, one of the potential results of discernment counseling is that you decide to divorce.
 If you are not willing to face that possibility yet, then you may not be ready to try discernment counseling.

 No matter how you do it, deciding whether to divorce is intensely painful.
 Even if you ultimately stay married, being that close to the edge is scary.
 One thing is sure though – staying on the fence for any length of time is not only painful, it’s exhausting.